llm-for-zotero: A Research Agent System for your Zotero Library

 Technical Notes

-Codex Auth Setup
+Codex Setup (ChatGPT Plus Subscribers)

 Step-by-step setup